 Figure 2- LOUP regulates SPI1 in monocytes.

-Hi-C data from THP1s displaying pA.
-CRISPRi Knockdown of LOUP in THP1s.
+A. Predicted TAD for LOUP and SPI1 in THP1s.
+Browser tracks display regions of CTCF binding, ATAC peaks, and regions of high H3K27 acetylation.
+Numbers on the Y-axis represent raw read counts.
+B. CRISPRi Knockdown of LOUP in THP1s.
 Three additional sgRNAs (sgRNAs 1, 2, 3) were designed to target top lncRNA candidate LOUP. qPCR measurement of LOUP across three replicate experiments shows knockdown of LOUP by all three sgRNAs (p-values<0.05) vs a non-targeting control sgRNA (NT) before LPS stimulation (0 hours) and after 2 and 6 hours of LPS stimulation.
 Values are normalized to HPRT and error bars represent standard deviation.
-B. Western blot analysis of SPI1.
+C. Western blot analysis of SPI1.
 Non-targeting control (NT) vs. 3 LOUP knockdowns (sgRNAs 1, 2, 3) over a time course (hours) of LPS treatment.
 Samples were collected at baseline (0), 15min (.25), 30min (.5), 1 hour (1), 2 hours (2), 6 hours (6) and 24 hours (24).
 Quantitative values indicate densitometry ratios of SPI1:Actin.
-A. Hi-C data from THP1s displaying predicted TAD for LOUP and SPI1.
-Browser tracks display regions of CTCF binding, ATAC peaks, and regions of high H3K27 acetylation.
-Numbers on the Y-axis represent raw read counts.
-B. Loup and Spi1 isoforms in mouse.
+D. Conserved TAD and epigenetic marks following differentiation in human and mouse.
+PMA differentiated THP1-Macrophages (THP1-Macs) maintain chromatin structure and epigenetic marks at the LOUP/SPI1 locus.
+Patterns of epigenetic marks and CTCF binding are also conserved in mouse BMDMs and BMDCs.
+E. Loup and Spi1 isoforms in mouse.
 Gene models of transcripts at Spi1 locus determined from long read Nanopore on BMDMs and called with FLAIR.
-C. Conserved epigenetic marks and chromatin following differentiation in human and mouse.
-PMA differentiated THP1-Macrophages (THP1-Macs) maintain chromatin structure and epigenetic marks at the LOUP/SPI1 locus.
-Patterns of epigenetic marks and CTCF binding are also conserved in mouse BMDMs and BMDCs.B F-K. Effect of LPS Stimulus on LOUP and SPI1 Expression in Human and Mouse Cells.
-F&G. Spi1(F) and LOUP(G) expression in Human Monocytes and Monocyte Derived Macrophages.
+F-K. Effect of LPS Stimulus on LOUP and SPI1 Expression in Human and Mouse Cells.
+F&G. SPI1(F) and LOUP(G) expression in Human Monocytes and Monocyte Derived Macrophages.
 Differential gene expression was calculated from RNA-Seq of untreated or LPS treated monocytes and macrophages.
 Significance represented by adjusted p-value of DESeq2 implementation of the Wald-test.
 H. qPCR of LOUP in THP1 qPCR measurement of LOUP across three replicates of Human THP1 cells untreated or treated with LPS for 6 or 24 hours.
 LOUP expression increases at 6 hours of LPS treatment and comes back down to a non-significant change compared to control by 24 hours.
 Values are normalized to HPRT.
 Error bars show standard deviation and significance testing was performed with one-way anova with Dunnett’s multiple comparisons in GraphPad Prism.
 I&J. Spi1(I) and Loup(J) expression in Mouse Bone Marrow Derived Macrophages.
 Differential gene expression was calculated from RNA-Seq of untreated or LPS treated BMDMs.
 Significance represented by adjusted p-value of DESeq2 implementation of the Wald-test.
 K. qPCR of LOUP in Mouse Monocytes qPCR measurement of LOUP across three replicates of primary mouse monocytes untreated or treated with LPS for 2 or 6 hours.
 LOUP expression decreases in both LPS treated conditions relative to untreated control.
 Values are normalized to HPRT.
-Error bars show standard deviation and significance testing was performed with one-way anova with Dunnett’s multiple comparisons in GraphPad Prism.
+Error bars show standard deviation and significance testing was performed with one-way ANOVA with Dunnett’s multiple comparisons in GraphPad Prism.

 Figure 3- Knockdown of LOUP upregulates NFkB targeted genes.